 This is the term we use to describe clays in their original lump form, dug straight from the ground.
-These are materials that do not have data sheets, their qualities are a mystery until tested.
-While a lump clay that large material supplier mines or imports is "native" from their viewpoint, we also use this term to describe materials that a potter or hobbyist might find (often called "found clays").
-Using simple techniques, anyone with a test kiln and simple equipment can do a characterization on a native clay to determine its suitability in their production.
+People also call these "wild clays" or "found clays".
+These are materials that do not have data sheets, their qualities are a mystery until tested or characterized.
+While a lump clay that a large material supplier mines or imports is "native" from their viewpoint, we use this term to describe materials that a potter or hobbyist might find and process.

 These are fired to cone 6, 8, 9 and 10 (top to bottom).